Christine Boskoff: First experiences in mountaineering

 Christine Feld Boskoff's first taste of mountaineering was a two-day climbing course in 1993; within a very short time she was climbing technical high-altitude peaks.
 Her first major summit was Tariji in the Bolivian Andes.
 Following this climb she began organizing climbing expeditions to Africa, Mexico, Europe, and North America.
 Climbing with her husband Keith Boskoff, in 1997 Christine Boskoff became the first North American woman to reach the summit of Lhotse.
 That same year, the Boskoffs purchased the adventure travel firm Mountain Madness from the estate of Scott Fischer, a mountaineer who died climbing Mount Everest in 1996.
 Christine Boskoff continued to run Mountain Madness, still considered one of leading mountaineering schools and international guide services in America.

-Boskoff is the only American woman with verifiable summits of six, 8000m peaks (three additional 8000m expeditions were forced to turn back before reaching the summit).
+Boskoff has verifiable summits of six 8000m peaks (three additional 8000m expeditions were forced to turn back before reaching the summit).
 She navigated Mount Everest, Shishapangma, Gasherbrum II, Cho Oyu, Lhotse and Broad Peak.
-She made winter ascents of Mount Angor and Mount Kilimanjaro and climbed Mont Blanc and the Matterhorn.
+She made winter ascents of Mount Angor and Kilimanjaro and climbed Mont Blanc and the Matterhorn.
 Boskoff mainly eschewed corporate sponsorship for expeditions, choosing to climb without the pressure of media and corporate attention.
 In her later years, she turned her climbing efforts to first ascents of lower, lesser-known peaks in Asia.

 Boskoff lived in Seattle, Washington and Norwood, Colorado, and served on the Board of Directors for the charity Room to Read.